jakdept/jakdept/docs/notes.md

 This list is ordered starting with greatest impact.

-- Remove requirements that are not needed, simplify the ones you have left, make everything concise and specific, make the requirements less dumb.
+- Make the requirements less dumb.
 Attach someone with a good prespective for that requirement to each requirement.
+Understand each requirement.
-- Delete every part you can.
-If you find you need it later, you can add it later.
-Do not engineer the whole system, some parts should be added while building; if they are not you have more parts than you need.
+- Delete every part you can, and flag some as non-MVP for possible future deletion.
+Things can be added later, do not engineer the whole world.
 - Simplify every part you can.
 Make it match the requirement as closely and simply as possible.
-- Speed up the end to end process.
-Make a prototype, then a second version, then a third - and speed up the process for making versions.
+- Accelerate.
+Get a prototype (simpler than MVP), then add something (second cycle), then continue to speed up that cycle time.
-- Automate everything.
+- Automate.
 Build the system, not the products of the system.
-- Test things.
-Test the requirements, unit test where applicable, mock test against external interfaces, unit test complex parts.
+- Measure the results with testing, metrics, instrumentation, etc.

 ## Standard Testing Concepts